jaysaurus/Co.Koa/miniSite/documentation/View.md

 ### Requesting a View

 Suppose we have a view called `SampleView.hbs` saved in the  `\api\views` directory.
-The view is expecting a single variable called `action` to be passed to it:
+The view expects a single variable called `action` to be passed to it:

 {% raw %}
 ```hbs